What is Dubbin?

 How to Apply Dubbin on Boots and Shoes

+- Clean your boots.
 Before starting the treatment, clean your leather boots or shoes thoroughly and ensure they are completely dry.

+- Rub in the Dubbin.
 Use a cloth to gently and evenly rub a small amount of dubbing wax to the surface of your leather boots or shoes.

+- Use sparingly.
 Dubbing wax will always leave an oily film on leather surfaces, so it should be used sparingly to avoid making a mess.
 Too much treatment slathered onto the boots may also negatively affect their quality.
 It’s better to apply very thin coatings, one at a time, so you can control how much dubbin ends up on your boots.

+- Repeat.
 Repeat the gentle rubbing process for as many times as you deem necessary.

+- Wait.
 Leave the dubbin on to dry for 30 minutes to 1 hour.

+- Buff.
 After you’ve checked that the surface of the boots is dry, use a new dry cloth to buff off the dubbin to bring out the shine.